 Today, the location seems to be a private residence.

-Photo at top, Globe Mercantile in 1920.
+Photo at top, Globe Mercantile about 1915.
 Andy Jackson is the middle fellow in the white apron.
 Photo used with written permission from June Jackson Egan

 Bottom photo taken in 2009 by Mary Lou Egan.